QuilibriumNetwork/ceremonyclient/README.md

 Note that this feature requires that [gRPC support](#experimental--grpcrest-support) is enabled.

+## Node Info (peer ID, token balance, version & frame number)

+In order to find the peer ID, token balance, version & frame number of a running node, execute the following command from the `node/` folder:

+    GOEXPERIMENT=arenas go run ./... -node-info

+Note that this command requires gRRC to be enabled (see above).

 ## Stats Collection

 In order to opt-in to stats collection about the health of the network, edit your `config.yml` in the `node/.config` directory to have a new section under `engine`: